BLACK FRIDAY DISCOUNT

 7 steps in handling waste according to ISO 14001

-ISO 14001 provides a framework and a structured approach to handling waste.
-During identification and evaluation of environmental aspects, you will determine what wastes are emerging in your processes, and with operational controls you will define how the waste will be treated.
+ISO 14001 provides a framework and a structured approach to proper management of waste.
+During identification and evaluation of environmental aspects, you will determine what wastes are emerging in your processes, and with operational controls, you will define how the waste will be treated.

 How to handle waste